msa-em/nanocartography/nanocartography.md

 Lastly, once a number of poles have been identified and planes traced, additional crystallographic information can be garnered from the map.
-For example, the pure tilt angles between poles can be calculated (Eqn.
-52), poles not attainable in the tilt stage will be apparent, and finally symmetry of the system can be observed and tested.
+For example, the pure tilt angles between poles can be calculated [](#eq52), poles not attainable in the tilt stage will be apparent, and finally symmetry of the system can be observed and tested.
 If a mirror plane is suspected, tilting to specific angles to either side of the plane can be performed to observe whether identical diffraction patterns